Ubayeid/advanced_rag_system/README.md

 ### 6\.
 Managing Data Changes

-If you modify, add, or remove documents in the `./data` directory, simply run `make run` again.
+If you modify, add, or remove documents in the `./data` directory, simply stop and restart the Docker container (using `docker-compose up` or your Docker run command).
 The system will automatically detect the changes (via a hash check of the data directory) and re-process everything, ensuring your knowledge base is always up-to-date.

 ## Project Structure